tim-batten/test-dialer-services/dialer-solution-aws/services/README.md

 The same build instructions apply to each service.

-1. Build lcme-services-common
+1. Build navient-services-common
 2. Build the service(s)

 To build any component, first go into its directory.
 You must first ensure that all dependencies are installed.
 Run `npm i`.
 Now go into its directory and run `npm run build`

 If you're planning on making code changes and want to automatically build new files, you can also run `npm run watch`.
-Ensure you run this on both lcme-services-common and the service you are making changes to.
+Ensure you run this on both navient-services-common and the service you are making changes to.

-*Note: If making changes to lcme-services-common, running `npm run watch` will rebuild lcme-services-common however it will not trigger a rebuild of any services that `npm run watch` is being built against and `npm run watch` will need to be stopped and started on any services that are currently being worked on*
+*Note: If making changes to navient-services-common, running `npm run watch` will rebuild navient-services-common however it will not trigger a rebuild of any services that `npm run watch` is being built against and `npm run watch` will need to be stopped and started on any services that are currently being worked on*

 ## Configuration